ubernostrum/django-registration/docs/upgrade.rst

 Changes since 1.0
 -----------------

-If you used ``django-registration`` 1.0, or a pre-release checkout of the |version| code, you will need to make some minor adjustments.
+If you used django-registration 1.0, or a pre-2.0 checkout of the code, you will need to make some minor adjustments.

 If you previously used ``registration.backends.default``, you will now see deprecation warnings, as the former "default" workflow is now found in ``registration.backends.model_activation``.
-Use of ``registration.backends.default`` continues to work in ``django-registration`` |version|, but will be removed in the future.
+Use of ``registration.backends.default`` continues to work in django-registration |version|, but will be removed in the future.

 Similarly, references to ``registration.urls`` should become references to ``registration.backends.model_activation.urls``, and